hashgraph/partners-handbook/README.md

 This handbook offers information and resources to ensure all Hedera partners bring value to customers and grow their business.

-To join the Hedera partner program, fill out this [form](https://hedera.com/partnerships).
+To join the Hedera partner program, fill out this <a href="https://hedera.com/partnerships" target="_blank">form</a>.
 The Hedera partnerships team will reach out to schedule onboarding and enablement meetings with you and your team.

 ## Decentralization memorandum